HydroModPy/HydroModPy/docs/source/user_guide/initialization.rst

 that must equilibrate, and the burn-in window is what lets both settle before the objective starts.

-Advanced: cyclic spin-up and restart
+Advanced: restart and cyclic spin-up
 ------------------------------------

-Two further strategies are part of the design but not yet available:
+- **Restart (hotstart).** ``[flow] restart_from = "<prior-run>.zarr"`` reads the
+  head field and the lake stage from a previous run's Zarr and uses them as the initial state, overriding ``[flow.ic]`` and each lake's ``stageinit``.
+The two runs must share the same mesh, so enable ``[mesh_catchment] cache = true``: the cache pins the grid between runs (the generator is not deterministic on its own), and a cell-count mismatch is refused rather than silently reindexed.
+A lake absent from the prior run keeps its ``stageinit``.

-- **Cyclic spin-up to dynamic equilibrium.** Repeat a representative forcing cycle until the state stops changing between cycles, judged on the aquifer heads and the lake stage together.
+- **Cyclic spin-up to dynamic equilibrium** (part of the design, not yet available).
+Repeat a representative forcing cycle until the state stops changing between cycles, judged on the aquifer heads and the lake stage together.
 This gives a seasonally consistent antecedent state that a single steady solve cannot, and it is the right method when the lake stage and the heads are strongly coupled.
-- **Restart.** Read the head field and the lake stage from a previous run and use them as the initial state.
-This requires the two runs to share the same mesh;
-  the mesh generator is not yet deterministic between runs, so restart is only reliable once the mesh is pinned.
+With ``restart_from`` and the mesh cache in place, it becomes a driver that runs a window, restarts from its Zarr, and repeats until the head and stage changes fall below tolerance.

 References
 ----------